ckrook/WeatherApp/README.md

 Add as many cities as you want to the sidebar and view detailed information by clicking on the card components.

 ## Objectives
-I built this weather app to demonstrate my knowledge in React/NextJS and to showcase my knowledge in fetching data from an API.
+I built this weather app to demonstrate my knowledge in React/NextJS and to showcase my knowledge in fetching data from an API. <br>

 ## Tools